 Although Altera Cyclone V and Xilinx Zynq use the same ARM Cortex-A9 processor, memory maps of the SoC FPGAs differ.
 It was needed to change memory addresses of the Cortex-A9 subsystem and modifications were also made to OpenAMP's bare-metal library.
 This step was completed successfully and final firmware has been produced.
-Later porting has shown that it is needed to change memory layout of the matrix multiply application.
+Later porting has shown that it is needed to change memory layout of the matrix multiply application, because the linux-socfpga with Kernel/Load address set to 0x10000000 did not boot.
+I was unable to solve this problem.
+I decided to change memory map of entire AMP system solving the kernel boot problem.
+Modified memory map is shown in figure (5.13).